 Likewise, how can a group of people who have stepped into Spirit empowered ministry and matured in their ministry approach and style be mobilized to reach the corners of the earth where more Christian believers want to be equipped?

-Exousia is the tool PRMI will use to raise up new teachers, new leaders, and new intercessors for the work of expanding the reach of PRMI Exousia is where we equip our faculty, apprentice teachers, track directors and site team members.
+Exousia is the tool PRMI uses to raise up new teachers, new leaders, and new intercessors for the work of expanding the reach of PRMI.
+Exousia is where we equip our faculty, apprentice teachers, track directors and site team members.
 It is where you will get our DNA.